Speaking routine guide · Updated March 30, 2026

 4. Use a very small speaking loop

 Choose 3 known words.
 Say one sentence for each.
-Answer one simple prompt with at least one of them.
+Speak at least one of them aloud and get feedback.
 Repeat tomorrow with partly overlapping words.
 This kind of loop is small enough to do daily and strong enough to change retrieval speed, especially when you place it inside a tiny daily routine.

 5. Keep the workflow connected

-Words are easier to speak when they travel through one system: selection, review, context, and output.
+Words are easier to speak when they travel through one connected loop: Learn (spaced repetition keeps known words from fading), Practice (varied question types check that you really hold them), Reading (the app writes your words into a real article so you meet them in context), Shadow (say them aloud and get pronunciation feedback), and Talk (use them in real conversation).
 The HiWord.AI learning guide shows this full loop clearly, while the broader speaking issue is explained in Why can I understand English but not speak it?.

 A simple 10-minute speaking starter